 He emerged from the flying metal coffin and shielded his eyes.
 It was midday, and the sun was strong.
 White puffy clouds wound their way through the baby blue expanse of the sky.
 Jaune's eyes fell to a large spire atop an overlarge mansion.
 He squinted.
 Something was glowing inside.
 He imagined that during the night, it would be something akin to a brilliant white spotlight.
 Beacon Academy.
 The campus itself was a mixture of contemporary and baroque aesthetics; regale white columns, a fountain here and there, ornate curls and flares, lots of greenery.
 A cobblestone path led the faceless students to the large central building.

 The blonde swordsman sighed.
 He took slow deliberate steps, like a man who was buying time before his execution.
 His sapphire eyes took in the various tools the students had brought with them.
-There was a firesword, a pair of revolvers, throwing knives that cracked with electricity, and even a rapier that seemed to have some sort of cylinder attached to it.
+There was a firesword, a pair of revolvers, throwing knives that crackled with electricity, and even a rapier that seemed to have some sort of cylinder attached to it.
 He couldn't examine it closer as the wearer had turned away from his line of sight.

 He felt his heart drop at every new discovery.
 This wasn't the sort of place for someone like him.
 He glanced down at his own sword and shield.
 Trusty and true, but they didn't have the bells and whistles that these weapons did.